 The pre-built steel models currently include the Martensite Fractions, Martensite Temperatures and Pearlite models.
 A bainite model will also soon be available.

-The Steel Model Library is available for free to all users who have, or upgrade to, the thermodynamic and mobility steel databases TCFE9 and MOBFE4, plus have a valid Maintenance and Support Subscription.
+The Steel Model Library is available for free to all users who have, or upgrade to, the thermodynamic and mobility steel databases TCFE version 9 or newer and MOBFE version 4 or newer, plus have a valid Maintenance and Support Subscription.

 The Martensite Fractions property model calculates fraction of athermal martensite based on an analytical equation derived in Huyan et al. (2016).
 It is assumed that the first forming martensite morphology is the only forming one.
 The first morphology is determined based on the Ms-temperatures of all morphologies.